dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 It reminded of the JavaScript spaghetti code that programmers liked to make in the early 2000s.

-[JSON Formatter and Validator](https://jsonformatter.curiousconcept.com/) helped to prettify it, so I updated the JSON file with the formatted data.

 [![01]](https://jsonformatter.curiousconcept.com/)

+[JSON Formatter and Validator](https://jsonformatter.curiousconcept.com/) was used to prettify the data.

 ## Data Exploration with Python Pandas

 I wanted to take it a step further by practicing some simple data science using Python Pandas.

 This can be done through the **console** or on **Jupyter Notebooks**.

-For quick information that I don't plan on saving, I use the console.
-If I'm going to save and share the data, I use Jupyter Notebook.

-Here's a simple walkthrough of how I use Pandas to quickly understand the data I'm dealing with.

-1. Imports
-2. Set variables
-3. Read data
-4. Get column variable neames
-5. Get summary statistics per variable
-6. View first few results

 ```
 import pandas as pd 			# imports